castacks/daa_docker/README.md

 # Remove a series of images based on NGC version #

-__NOTE__: Use with causion.
+__NOTE__: Use with caution.

-When a newer NGC version is available, we can remove a series of images based on an old NGC version by the `remove_images.sh` script.
+When a newer NGC version is available, we can remove a series of images that are based on an old NGC version by the `remove_images.sh` script.

-First perform a dry run.
+First, perform a dry run.

 ```bash
 cd <scripts/>